jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

 (1) The Commissioner is responsible for dealing with a pay equity claim as if the Commissioner were the employer.
 (2) When a pay equity claim is raised with the chief executive of a department or the board of an interdepartmental venture, the chief executive or board must, as soon as practicable, give notice in writing of the pay equity claim to the Commissioner.
-(3) The Commissioner’s responsibility under subsection (1)— (a) includes, without limiting that subsection, responsibility for acknowledging receipt of and giving notice of the claim, forming a view on whether the claim is arguable, conducting the pay equity bargaining process, and settling a pay equity claim; but
+(3) The Commissioner’s responsibility under subsection (1)— (a) includes, without limiting that subsection, responsibility for acknowledging receipt of and giving notice of the claim, forming views on whether the claim meets all requirements set out in section 13E of the Equal Pay Act 1972 and on whether the claim has merit, conducting the pay equity bargaining process, and settling a pay equity claim; but
   (b) does not include responsibility for the following, unless the Commissioner thinks it appropriate to continue the Commissioner’s responsibility during that time:
     (i) attendance in mediation under the Employment Relations Act 2000 in relation to the claim or any aspect of the claim; or
     (ii) participation in any facilitation of bargaining or participation in relation to any application lodged in the Employment Relations Authority or filed in a tribunal or a court in relation to the claim or any aspect of the claim.